BernieO/calcardbackup/README.md

 ## Requirements

-- working local installation of ownCloud/Nextcloud >= 5.0 with MySQL/MariaDB, PostgreSQL or SQLite3
+- local installation of ownCloud/Nextcloud >= 5.0 with MySQL/MariaDB, PostgreSQL or SQLite3
 - the user running the script needs to be able to read the full path to ownClouds/Nextclouds `config.php`, all used configuration files and to the script itself
-- package `curl` (not required when run with option -f)
+- *optional*: package `curl` when using option `-g` to get calendars/addressbooks via http(s) request (instead of fetching data from the database)
 - *optional*: package `zip` to compress backup as zip-file  (instead of tar.gz)

 ## Quick Installation Guide